 We share how our faith in Christ influences our family life, homeschooling decisions, and personal testimony in Faith & Family, and how our personal experiences as formerly homeschooled students shape our views today in NextGen Perspectives.

 We provide unbiased Product Reviews of homeschooling products that we personally use and will occasionally post alerts for our readers about products and services that meet the needs of homeschooling families.

 Homeschooling is currently experiencing a second wave of implementers: Many of today’s public schools are more crowded than ever, private options are more expensive than ever, and our country’s economic challenges are bringing educational quality issues into the spotlight.
 There’s a growing concern about lack of school resources, enormous class sizes, dropping test scores, lack of college readiness, and more.
 However, modern homeschooling really found its wings in the 1980s, and the students from these “first-adopter” homeschooling families are now adults and, most likely, parents themselves.

 Have you ever wondered how these ground-breaking students fared in the real world after graduating from the homeschool experience — and what decisions they’ve made with their own children?
 Statistics support the notion that homeschooled students do quite well — and most often excel — in educational performance and in the workforce.
 But research aside, what’s going on in the life of the homeschool graduate who now has his or her own family?

 While we can’t speak for our entire generation of homeschool graduates, we can tell you our side of the story.
 We can share with you where we’ve been and where we are going today as a result.
 We look forward to taking you along this journey with us, and encourage you to share your own experiences and point of view!

 Our mission is to encourage and support today’s homeschooling families by sharing our experiences as NextGen Homeschoolers.
-We invite you to get to know the authors of NextGen Homeschool.
+We invite you to get to know the contributing writers of NextGen Homeschool.